 FHI will be awarding up to six scholarships for the 2021/22 academic year for DPhil students starting at the University of Oxford whose research aims to answer crucial questions for improving the long-term prospects of humanity.
 Candidates will be considered from a range of disciplines, including but not limited to computer science, economics, international relations, mathematics, philosophy, and public policy.
 Our goal is to choose the very best students and support them as they begin work on some of the greatest challenges the human race faces.

-Applications are open for 2021/22 intake of DPhil scholarships.
+Applications are closed for 2021/22 intake of DPhil scholarships.

 About the scholarship

 As one of the recipients of the Future of Humanity Institute scholarship, you will become part of a group of exceptional students working on crucial questions for humanity across a range of disciplines.